The Fall Recruiting Season

 If your Pack recruits from more than one elementary school, hold a Registration Night at each elementary school.
 This is the place where they feel most comfortable and want to see other families that are familiar.
 If Registration Night is held at an elementary school that is not familiar to them, there is the potential that they will not see anyone that they know or recognize.
 The goal is to have families be comfortable and engaged.

 The Marketing and Membership Hub has a Sign Up Night Playbook available to help set up a successful event.

-The Registration Event should include an activity for the parents to do with their son and an “onboarding” piece for the parents.
+The Registration Event should include an activity for the parents to do with their youth and an “onboarding” piece for the parents.
 There are several methods for getting families registered and comfortable with expectations.

 Option One Two nights